Responsible Office – Department:

 If Applicable, FMLA Leave Must Be Taken Concurrently

 All PFL that also qualifies as leave under the Family and Medical Leave Act (“FMLA”) runs concurrently with FMLA leave.
-In such cases, the employee must use accrued paid time off as required under the College’s FMLA policy.
+In such cases, the employee must use accrued paid time off as required under the university’s FMLA policy.